lucasklaassen/integer-test/README.md

 - The front-end is an Angular 9 SPA which is deployed to S3 and served through AWS Cloudfront.
 - I'm using DynamoDB as the database for this as it's just a simple key value store based on the user's id.
 - Wrote some unit tests for the back-end.
+- I have solid front-end and back-end validaton that I'm pretty happy with.

 ### Instructions to run assignment locally